ANN tasks FG, states on Enugu airport, roads - Vanguard Nigeria

-One of the political parties, Alliance for New Nigeria, ANN, has asked the federal government to ensure that people see governance as a serious business.
+ONE of the political parties in Nigeria, Alliance for New Nigeria, ANN, has asked the federal government to ensure that people see governance as a serious business.

 ANN particularly asked the Federal government to ensure it commenced repairs at the Akanu Ibiam International Airport, Enugu without further delays.